xQuantoM/QMDNS/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-If you find a bug, have a feature request, or want to contribute code, please open an issue or a pull request on the GitHub repository.
+If you find a bug, have a feature request, or want to contribute code, please open an issue or a pull request.

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.
+This project is licensed under the MIT License.